OleksandIadvigun/drugstore/docs/UserStory.md

     price item id,
     quantity
     """

+  Scenario: As a user I should get store items
+    Given preciously created store items
+    When send Get Request
+    Then receive response with response body equal to store items

+  Scenario: As a user I should get store items by price item ids
+    Given preciously created store items
+    When send Get Request with ids
+    Then receive response with response body equal to store items with:
+    """
+    store item ids equal to ids
+    """

   Scenario: As a I should increase quantity
     Given preciously created store item
     When send Put Request with quantity to increase